 My daughter stared at me, an expression of terror on her face.
 ‘Perfect!’
 I said enthusiastically.
 ‘Now just take half a step to the left and do that again’.
-Wandering around a museum with pictures designed to trick the eye might not sound like it equals hours of fun, but as we discovered in Langkawi, that’s exactly what it does do.
+Wandering around a museum with pictures designed to trick the eye might not sound like it equals hours of fun, but as we discovered at the Langkawi 3D art museum, that’s exactly what it does.

 contains affiliate links*